Skip to content

 const session = context.app.$session()

-// Has the session already been initialized?
+// has the session already been initiated?

 if (!session.value.initStoreDone) {

-// start a new store
+// start a new blind

-// Add the store to the session
+// put the blind in the session

 session.value.store = store.state

-// The store is now initialized
+// the blind is now initialized

 session.value.initStoreDone = true